 With Feras, we have changed an existing item, but that is not the best practice.
 Changing existing items increases potential problems.
-With every official update Ubisoft rolls out they can potentially change logic and items in the game.
-When we modify items they also use, this can increase the amount of conflicts.
+If other mods change the same item this could result in one of the two mods not working.
 A better way is to create our own items.

 For our second mod we are going to make a new specialist.
 Our imagination is limitless!
 Maybe you always thought about a specialist missing from the game.
 Now is the time we are going to realise this!